-Market days are a way of life in Provence and along the Cote d'Azur, and that includes the small Principality of Monaco.
-They originated in the 12th century, when farmers and craftsmen would come to nearest market town to sell their wares, or engage in bartering agreements.
+Market days are a way of life in Provence and along the Côte d'Azur, and that includes the small Principality of Monaco.
+They originated in the 12th century, when farmers and craftsmen would come to nearest town to sell their wares, or engage in bartering agreements.

 Types of Market

-The Provencal market (Marche Provencal) tends to be much larger, with all the fresh produce described above, with the addition of clothing, fabrics (napkins & tablecloths are most popular), ceramics and other local crafts, costume jewellery, leather goods - the list goes on...
+These markets tend to be much larger, with all the fresh produce described above, with the addition of clothing, fabrics (napkins and tablecloths are most popular), ceramics and other local crafts, costume jewellery, leather goods, the list goes on...

 Where & when

-Covered market that is open daily in Monte-Carlo.
-More of a farmer's market selling fruit, vegetables, meats, dairy produce and local breads, so it's great for picking up those essential picnic items.
-Situated in avenue Saint-Charles since 2003 this markets offers visitors a fantastic array of aromas, colours and choice of produce.
+A covered market that is open daily the Monte-Carlo Market is more of a farmer's market selling fruit, vegetables, meats, dairy produce and local breads, so it's great for picking up those essential picnic items.

-Daily open-air & covered markets selling a variety of regional specialities.
-It might come as a surprise, but despite Monaco’s air of exclusivity, the good old-fashioned market is still alive and well in the principality.
-The open air market sells fruit, vegetables and flowers while there is an additional indoor space that houses the butchers, bakers, fishmongers and specialist stalls that sell housewares, foods and wine.
+La Condamine Market is a daily open-air and covered market selling a variety of regional specialities: fruit, vegetables, flowers and there is an additional indoor space that houses the butchers, bakers, fishmongers and specialist stalls that sell housewares, foods and wine.